SEC orders companies to honour unclaimed dividend requests

 By Obas Esiedesa, Abuja

-The Securities and Exchange Commission, SEC, on Tuesday directed all public companies and Registrars to stop treating unclaimed dividends older than 12 years as “statute-barred”—especially those dating from before the enactment of the Finance Act 2020.
+The Securities and Exchange Commission, SEC, has directed all public companies and Registrars to stop treating unclaimed dividends older than 12 years as “statute-barred”—especially those dating from before the enactment of the Finance Act 2020.

 The Commission noted that the directive reaffirms the provisions of Section 60 of the Finance Act, which mandates that dividends unclaimed for over six years be transferred to the Unclaimed Funds Trust Fund (UFTF), where they remain accessible to shareholders pending claims.